ibm-cloud-docs/dr-automation-powervs/external-orchestrator-dashboard.md

 ## Unmanage VM in dashboard
 {: #um-manage-ses-dashboard}

-You can view and virtual machines by using the Power Virtual Server DR Automation UI.
+You can view and virtual machines by using the DR Automation UI.
 Unmanaging a virtual machine removes the virtual machine from disaster recovery operations and monitoring.

 ### Procedure
 {: #un-vm-manage-das}

 To unmanage virtual machines, complete the following steps:

-1. In the navigation page of the Power Virtual Server DR Automation, click **Site > Workspace > Worksgroup>Managed VM**.
+1. In the navigation page of the DR Automation, click **Site > Workspace > Worksgroup>Managed VM**.
 2. Select the VM.
 3. Click **Unmanage this VM**.
 4. After this operation, the workgroup is removed and virtual machine is deleted.